prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

   * **GUI Upgrade:** Updated frontend scripts to new standardized "Version 5" interfaces.
   * **New Module:** Added `RT_K2400_L350_T_Sensing_Frontend_v4.py` for passive monitoring.
+# tests
+To ensure measurement reliability and correct software operation, comprehensive testing is required.
+To this end, all modules were thoroughly tested in conjunction with the corresponding hardware.
+In addition to automated procedures, extensive manual testing was performed directly on the instrument, with particular emphasis on identifying limitations and edge conditions.
+In practice, each individual measurement effectively serves as a distinct test case.
+[1]

+Recognizing that full validation of the software suite is difficult without access to the complete set of instrument hardware, a limited set of automated tests has been implemented to provide at least a baseline level of verification.

+For manual testing of the PICA graphical user interface (GUI), the user can interact with different components, such as resizing the measurement panel and the plotting panel, and launching multiple instances of PICA modules (e.g., different measurement modules, the plotting utility, and the launcher).
+On modern hardware, the system has been empirically verified not to hang under such multitasking conditions.

+A particularly accessible component for testing is the plotting utility, <#plotterutil#>.
+It can be evaluated by repeatedly plotting data and modifying the data points to confirm that all visual elements update in real time.
+The performance of the measurement modules can likewise be assessed under concurrent operation to ensure there are no issues with multitasking.
+In addition, one should verify that all links and buttons from the main dashboard to the individual modules function correctly and lead to the intended targets.
+# Automated tests
+## 6\.
+Testing & Validation
+PICA now includes a robust test suite using `pytest`.
+It mocks hardware interactions, allowing the logic to be verified in a headless environment.

+To run the tests locally:

+1.  **Install Test Dependencies:**
+    ```bash
+    pip install pytest pytest-cov flake8
+    ```
+2.  **Run the Test Suite:**
+    ```bash
+    python -m pytest
+    ```
+3.  **Generate Coverage Report:**
+    ```bash
+    # Generates an HTML report in the htmlcov/ directory
+    python -m pytest --cov=. --cov-report=html
+    ```
+# Community guidelines
+We encourage the community to contribute to PICA, either by developing new modules or by correcting existing issues.
+Individuals interested in contributing are invited to report problems or feature requests via the GitHub “Issues” tab.
+We are available to provide support with the installation and configuration of PICA, as well as with the setup of custom measurement systems; therefore, prospective users should not hesitate to contact us.
+Additional details regarding the code of conduct for contributors are available at:

+### Authors

+  * **Lead Developer:** Prathamesh Keshao Deshmukh
+  * **Principal Investigator:** Dr. Sudip Mukherjee
+  * **Institute:** UGC-DAE Consortium for Scientific Research, Mumbai Centre

+### Funding

+Financial support for this work was provided under **SERB-CRG project grant No. CRG/2022/005676** from the Anusandhan National Research Foundation (ANRF), a statutory body of the Department of Science & Technology (DST), Government of India.